Yuxiang-Lai117/BMI500_Week11/README.md

 Disclaimer: ChatGPT (OpenAI) was used to complete HW #1. to polish the narrative, sanity-check implementation details and debugging.
 I implemented main code, ran every simulation, generated the figures, and performed the analyses myself.

 **Example prompts:**
-- “Help me make this paragraph sound more academic and concise.”
+- “Help me make this paragraph sound more academic in markdown format.”
 - “Check if my SEIR equations and plots are implemented correctly.”
 - “Why does my simulation give negative values when μ is large?”